flashwing-04/showtime-website-project-archive/content/ws20/master/m3-deep-3d-pathfinding/features.md

 The generator can mass-produce worlds with multiple start and end points and either fixed or random preset types.
 If no desired path is set, the generator searches a start and goal for a path that spans a large distance across the world.
 A seed can be used to make the whole process reproducible.
 The worlds are stored as JSON files so they can be later read by the machine learning python scripts.
 After the models added their predictions to these files, their results can be shown in our visualizer.

 {{<section title="Visualizer">}}
-The path prediction results, together with a few statistics can be viewed interactively in 3D.
+The path prediction results, together with a few statistics, can be viewed interactively in 3D.
 This perspective allows for an easier assessment of the result quality and problematic obstacle arrangements.
 It can also be used to generate and export new levels on the fly.
 {{<image src="visualizer.jpg" caption="Result data visualizer">}}
 {{</section >}}